Reverse Diffusion Sequential Monte Carlo Samplers: Method

-Notably, although the intermediate proposals and targets involve auxiliary sampling distributions, the weighting functions remain tractable and agnostic to them.
-This result allows the use of a fairly generic auxiliary sampler for score and marginal estimation, while still yielding computable weights.
+Notably, although the intermediate targets and proposals involve auxiliary sampling distributions $q(\ut \mid \xt)$ for score estimation, the weighting functions $w_t$ in \Cref{eq:weight-final} and $w_T$ do \textit{not} depend on their evaluation.
+Hence, a generic MC sampler can be used while still retaining computable weights, as long as it produces tractable estimates of the score and marginal densities.

 \paragraph{The \ourmethod{} algorithm and theoretical guarantees.} We summarize the \ourmethod{} algorithm in \Cref{alg:main}.
-It initializes $N$ particles from the reference distribution.
-Subsequently, the particles are propagated through a diffusion-based proposal, followed by reweighting and resampling using intermediate targets.
-These steps are enabled by MC sampling from the posterior $p(\xzero \mid \xt)$.
-The final output is a weighted set of samples approximating the target $\pi(x)$, along with an estimate of the normalization constant $Z$.
-While \Cref{alg:main} uses IS from \Cref{alg:importance-sampler} for MC sampling, \ourmethod{} can incorporate more advanced AIS or SMC methods.
-See \Cref{app:subsec:sampling} for details.
+It initializes $N$ particles from a tractable base distribution.
+Subsequently, the particles are propagated through a reverse diffusion-based proposal, followed by weighting and resampling using intermediate targets.
+These steps are enabled by running an inner-level MC estimation of the score function and the marginal density.
+In this work, we use AIS (\Cref{alg:annealed-importance-sampler}) while other methods can be incorporated as well (see \Cref{app:subsec:sampling}).
+The final output of \ourmethod{} is a weighted set of samples approximating the target $\pi(\xzero)$, along with an estimate of the normalization constant $Z$.

 \ourmethod{} can be viewed as an adaptation of the \textit{nested} SMC framework \citep{naesseth2015nested,naesseth2019high}.
-Specifically, each particle at step \( t \) involves running an inner-level MC estimator to compute the score function and the marginal density.
-This inner estimator constitutes an IS or a similar procedure that targets the posterior distribution \(p(x_0 \mid x_t)\), which is then used to assign \emph{proper weights} \citep[Chapter 4.3]{naesseth2019elements} to proposed samples $x_t$.
-Consequently, the proposed \ourmethod{} framework naturally inherits the unbiasedness and asymptotic exactness guarantees of such SMC algorithms \citep{naesseth2015nested,naesseth2019elements}.
+The inner-level MC estimation involves a sampling procedure (e.g. AIS) targeting the intractable posterior $\pi (\xzero \mid \xt)$, which is then used to assign \emph{proper weights} \citep[Chapter 4.3]{naesseth2019elements} to proposed samples $x_t$.
+Consequently, \ourmethod{} inherits the unbiasedness and asymptotic exactness guarantees of nested SMC \citep{naesseth2015nested,naesseth2019elements}.

-\begin{theorem} The \ourmethod{} algorithm provides a consistent estimator of the target distribution $\pi(x_0)$ as particle size $N\to\infty$ and an unbiased estimator of the normalization constant $Z$ for any $N\geq 1$. \end{theorem}
+\begin{theorem}[Informal] Under regularity conditions, the \ourmethod{} algorithm provides a consistent estimator of the target distribution $\pi(x_0)$ as particle size $N\to\infty$ and an unbiased estimator of the normalization constant $Z$ for any $N\geq 1$. \end{theorem}

-We provide the formal statement and proof in \Cref{app:sec:theory}, under standard regularity assumptions.
+We provide the formal statement and proof in \Cref{app:sec:theory}.

+\Cref{thm:informal} shows that \ourmethod{} effectively wraps a diffusion MC-style proposal within an SMC framework, mitigating its bias as the number of particles increases.
+Moreover, it provides an unbiased estimate of the normalization constant, a property absent in existing diffusion MC methods \citep{huang2023reverse,grenioux2024stochastic,he2024zeroth}.